Retargeting Visual Data with Deformation Fields: Evaluation

-In accordance with recent publications in the generative model and image editing domain \cite{gu2023matryoshka, peebles2023scalable, kawar2023imagic}, we compare our results and seam carving results with the original data using FID \cite{heusel2017gans} in \cref{tab:retarget_only} for images.
-While we observe the results to align with our perception, we also validate this on a qualitative level.
+In accordance with recent publications in the generative model and image editing domain \cite{gu2023matryoshka, peebles2023scalable, kawar2023imagic}, we extensively compare our results with the original seam carving results using FID \cite{heusel2017gans} in \cref{tab:retarget_only} for images.
+We also evaluate our approach in a user study.
+The participants were instructed to classify their preference for a retargeted version of a randomly selected image based on a randomly selected deformation axis, always choosing between our and the seam carved\cite{classic_seam} version.
+We used the $80$ images of the RetargetMe~\cite{retargetme} for 2D, producing $360$ variations per approach in \cref{table:userstudy_2d}.
+This shows how our approach can be a more powerful backbone for seam carving.\\